ThirtyDegreesRay/OpenHub/README.md

 # OpenHub
-OpenHub is an android client for GitHub.
+An android client for GitHub.

 ## License
     Copyright 2017 ThirtyDegreesRay